-Supreme Court arguments underway on Trump census citizenship question
+Supreme Court conservatives sympathetic toward Trump census citizenship query

 Trump, a Republican, has pursued hardline immigration policies.
 His administration said the citizenship question would yield better data to enforce the Voting Rights Act, which protects eligible voters from discrimination.

-The Supreme Court, with a 5-4 conservative majority that includes Trump appointees Brett Kavanaugh and Neil Gorsuch, has handed the Republican president victories on some major policies, including last year allowing his travel ban targeting people from several Muslim-majority countries.
+The Supreme Court, with includes Trump’s conservative appointees Brett Kavanaugh and Neil Gorsuch, has handed the Republican president victories on some major policies, including last year allowing his travel ban targeting people from several Muslim-majority countries.

-Conservative Chief Justice John Roberts, emerging as the swing vote on the court, could be pivotal in the outcome of the census case, with the four liberal justices expected to be skeptical of the administration’s arguments.

 Business groups and corporations such as Lyft, Inc, Box, Inc, Levi Strauss & Co and Uber Technologies Inc also opposed the citizenship question, saying it would compromise census data that they use to make decisions including where to put new locations and how to market products.